EBook content!

 For other sections of the ebook content, check:

-Consider: what do you mean?
+Consider: what do you mean when you say ‘accessibility’?

 When we say “accessibility”, we can mean different things.
 These things all overlap and can influence each other, but it is important to seek clarity in what we are discussing.